eciuperc/Snake/README.md

 # Snake
-Here is a snake game I made using a free C++ library named SFML, which allows us to draw things into the screen in order to create video games for example.
+Here is a snake game I made using a free C++ library named SFML, which allows us to draw things into the screen.
 You can find more informations about SFML here : https://www.sfml-dev.org/.

 The commands for playing are very simple:
 - Z,Q,S,D to move the Snake